plyght/cohere-cli/README.md

 # 💬🌸 Cohere CLI: Seamlessly interact with Cohere's AI directly from your terminal!
 ![ascii-art-6_upscayl_4x_upscayl-standard-4x](https://github.com/user-attachments/assets/b848c8dd-0a15-478b-baed-036a3aae2e7d)

 **Cohere CLI** is a powerful and user-friendly command-line interface that allows seamless interaction with Cohere's AI models directly from your terminal.
+With an intuitive interface, streamlined commands, and comprehensive help system, it provides a polished experience for everyday AI interactions.
 Whether you're looking to engage in multi-turn conversations, perform single-turn web searches, or upload files for analysis, **Cohere CLI** has you covered.

 ## 🚀 Features

-- **Multi-Turn Chat:** Engage in extended conversations with Cohere's Command R+ model, maintaining context across multiple interactions.
+- **Multi-Turn Chat:** Engage in extended conversations with Cohere's AI models, maintaining context across multiple interactions.
+- **Multiple Model Support:** Choose between Command R+, Command A (03-2025), and more with the `:m <model>` command.
 - **Single-Turn Web Search:** Use the `:w <query>` command to perform quick web searches directly from the terminal.
 - **File Upload:** Upload PDF or TXT files (up to 20MB) with the `:u <file>` command for the AI to analyze.
 - **Clear Screen:** Use the `:c` command to refresh your terminal display without losing your conversation history.